 Which Dog Breeds are Restricted by Insurers?

-Exactly which breeds of dog are restricted varies by provider, and insurance companies don't publish detailed lists of which breeds they do or don't insure.
+Exactly which breeds of dog are considered dangerous and restricted varies by provider, and insurance companies don't publish detailed lists of which breeds they do or don't insure.
 However, commonly restricted breeds include:

 - Pit Bulls